Germany's F128 Frigate Submission — Four MEKO A-200 DEU for EUR 6.63 Billion — Pulled From the Budget Committee

 • TKMS is prime, with Saab's combat system and radar, Atlas Elektronik's sonar and Kongsberg's Naval Strike Missile; the entire F126 industrial team is absent

-Germany's defence ministry moved to order four MEKO A-200 DEU frigates — the F128 programme replacing the cancelled F126 — for about EUR 6.63 billion, but the submission was pulled from the Bundestag budget committee's 8 July agenda amid coalition doubts about the ships' anti-submarine role.
+Germany's defence ministry moved to order four MEKO A-200 DEU frigates — the F128 programme replacing the cancelled F126 — for about EUR 6.63 billion, and, after a weekend withdrawal over coalition doubts about the ships' anti-submarine role, the Bundestag budget committee approved the four-ship buy on 8 July with conditions attached.

 A week after scrapping F126, the ministry prepared a parliamentary submission for a first batch of four MEKO A-200 DEU frigates at about EUR 6.63 billion gross, with an option for a second batch of four at around EUR 5.3 billion exercisable by year-end and first delivery slated for December 2029.
 The specialist outlet Hartpunkt puts the figure some 70 per cent above earlier estimates and breaks it down: halving the batch from eight ships to four adds over EUR 130 million per hull; previously unbudgeted strike-length vertical-launch cells add about 15 per cent; more than EUR 100 million is subcontractor price increases; only some EUR 80 million is new navy requirements, mainly counter-drone.